ivop/pokey-explorer/README.md

 Automated Sweeps
 ----------------

-By pressing START, you can start an automated sweep of either an 8-bit value or 16-bit value.
+By pressing **START**, you can start an automated sweep of either an 8-bit value or 16-bit value.
 The settings are described below.

 **CTRL-R** Selects the **R**esolution.
 8-bit, 16-bit or reverse 16-bit, where the LSB and MSB are swapped.